AHSG Membership and Staff

 Toby Cosgrove, Executive Advisor and Former CEO and President, Cleveland Clinic; Executive Adviser to Google Cloud Healthcare and Life Sciences

 Deborah DiSanzo, Fellow, Harvard University Advanced Leadership Initiative

 David Feinberg, Vice President Healthcare, Google

 Harvey Fineberg, President, Gordon and Betty Moore Foundation

-Paul Ginsburg, University of Southern California: Professor of Public Policy and Director of Public Policy, Schaeffer Center for Health Policy and Economics; Brookings Institution: Leonard D. Schaeffer Chair in Health Policy Studies and Director, Center for Health Policy
+Paul Ginsburg, Professor of Health Policy and Director of Public Policy, Schaeffer Center for Health Policy and Economics, University of Southern California; Director, USC-Brookings Schaeffer Initiative for Health Policy and Leonard D. Schaeffer Chair in Health Policy Studies, The Brookings Institution

 Sister Carol Keehan, President and CEO, Catholic Health Association